 You will need…

-Solid wood hive floor, or mesh floor with catch tray fitted.
+A solid wood hive floor, or a mesh floor with catch tray fitted; frames of foundation, crown board, hive roof.

 Swarms are said to prefer a location well off the ground.
 See pictures.